Nouveau Montréal: Platform

 Duchesneau focused Nouveau Montréal's campaign on tax reform, decentralized government services, and urban renewal to prevent a flight to the suburbs.
 He stated his opposition to privatizing essential municipal services (though allowing for the privatization of the city's real-estate corporations), promised five hundred units of social and co-operative housing and a task force on public transformation, and said that he would not promote expensive mega-projects.
 On labour issues, he promised not to lay off blue-collar workers and to reassign municipal service workers by geographical area rather than department.
 Duchesneau promoted socially liberal views, and his party's candidates included anti-poverty activists and representatives of the city's LGBT community.

 The party held its first convention on 28 June 1998, attended by at least six hundred people.
 At this meeting, Duchesneau promised to focus on cleaning up the city's abandoned lots, create "district mayors" with responsibility for services like snow removal, and seek a new financial deal with the provincial government.
 He later promised to freeze municipal taxes for four years by cutting some municipal services.

 Duchesneau initially opposed a municipal subsidy for the financially troubled Montreal Expos baseball team, though he later reversed his position on this issue.

 1998 election

 Duchesneau's poll numbers began slipping in late September 1998, as incumbent mayor Pierre Bourque's popularity ratings increased.
 Shortly before election day, rival candidate Jean Doré openly speculated that he might withdraw from the contest and either give his support to Duchesneau or form an alliance between the two campaigns.
 Doré ultimately chose to remain a candidate.
-Duchneseau himself sought to create an alliance with Montreal Citizens' Movement mayoral candidate Michel Prescott, but was rebuffed.
+Duchesneau himself sought to create an alliance with Montreal Citizens' Movement mayoral candidate Michel Prescott, but was rebuffed.
 Following these developments, some in the media suggested that Duchesneau, Doré, and Prescott would split the opposition vote and allow Bourque's re-election.

 Despite receiving an endorsement from the Montreal Gazette, Duchesneau finished second against Bourque on election day.
 Only three of the party's candidates for council were elected: Michael Applebaum, Philippe Bissonnette, and Germain Prégent.